 Your concern is understandable.
 In the past, news reports have focused on potentially deadly counterfeit medications.
 But that doesn’t mean you need to rule out overseas pharmacies altogether.

 There are ways to get the straight information about overseas pharmacies and their products before you order.
 For starters, check out PharmacyChecker, which vets overseas pharmacies for legitimacy.

 “There are plenty of safe, international pharmacies.
-To conflate them with dangerous, drug-selling sites is just wrong,” said Tod Cooperman, M.D., who heads PharmacyChecker.com, which vets overseas pharmacies for legitimacy.
+To conflate them with dangerous, drug-selling sites is just wrong,” says Dr. Tod Cooperman, CEO and co-founder of PharmacyChecker.

 - Scrutinize the website address.
 Does it end in “.pharmacy”?
 Does it have the Verified Internet Pharmacy Practice Sites (VIPPS) seal?
 Both are indicative of legitimate pharmacies.

 What is your experience with prescription medication costs?
-Have you purchased from overseas?
+Have you purchased any from overseas?
 Share with us in comments below or on our Facebook page.

 Add a Comment

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.